xamarin/xamarin-forms-samples/XAML/CustomNamespaceSchemas/README.md

 ---
 name: Xamarin.Forms - Custom Namespace Schemas
-description: This sample demonstrates defining and consuming a custom namespace schema, which specifies a mapping between a custom URL and one or more CLR...
+description: "How to define and consume a custom namespace schema, which specifies a mapping between a custom URL and CLR namespaces #ui"
 page_type: sample
 languages:
 - csharp